-Professor of Classics and the author of Expressions of Agency in Ancient Greek.
+Professor of Classics.
 His chief area of research is the historical development of the Greek language, and he is particularly interested in the syntax of the Greek verb, particles and prepositions, and the role of bilingualism in shaping Jewish and Christian Greek.
-His second book, Expressions of Time in Ancient Greek, appeared with the Cambridge University Press in 2014, and his current project is a linguistic history of Greek prose style.
+He is the author of Expressions of Agency in Ancient Greek (Cambridge, 2005) and Expressions of Time in Ancient Greek (Cambridge, 2014).
+His current project is a linguistic history of Greek prose style.

-Professor of Classics and Department Chair and the author of Ovid's Causes: Cosmogony and Aetiology in the Metamorphoses, a commentary on Ovid's Metamorphoses 14, and articles on Ovid, Roman Elegy, Roman gardens, and Statius.
+Professor of Classics and Department Chair.
+She is the author of Ovid's Causes: Cosmogony and Aetiology in the Metamorphoses (Michigan, 1994) a commentary on Ovid's Metamorphoses 14 (Cambridge, 2009), and articles on Ovid, Roman Elegy, Roman gardens, and Statius.
 Her current research interests include ancient garden literature, gender, and the poetics of commencement.

-Hugh H. Obear Professor of Classics and the author of Von den Toren des Hades zu den Hallen des Olymp, Brill 2007.
-She has co-edited and is in the process of co-editing for CUP (Archaic and Classical Greek Epigram, 2010), Franz Steiner Verlag (Triplici invectus triumpho - der römische Triumph in augusteischer Zeit, 2008), OUP (Ancient Greek Literary Epigram, forthcoming) and Brill (The Materiality of Texts, forthcoming).
-Her current research project with Andrej Petrovic is a large-scale diachronic study of belief in Greek religion.
-The first volume of the study explores the Ancient Greek notions of inner purity and pollution (Inner Purity and Pollution in Greek Religion.
-Vol. I: Early Greek Religion, Oxford University Press, forthcoming in 2016).
-The second volume of the study looks into the concepts of inner purity and pollution in later Greek religion (up to Iamblichus).
-Another project she has been developing over the past few years is the commentary on Callimachus’ Hymn to Artemis for the Cambridge Classical Texts and Commentaries series.
+Hugh H. Obear Professor of Classics and Director of Graduate Studies.
+She is the author of a study of the cult of Artemis in Theocritus and Callimachus, Von den Toren des Hades zu den Hallen des Olymp (Brill, 2007) and co-editor of Archaic and Classical Greek Epigram (Cambridge, 2010), Triplici invectus triumpho - der römische Triumph in augusteischer Zeit (Franz Steiner, 2008), Ancient Greek Literary Epigram (Oxford, forthcoming) and The Materiality of Texts, (Brill, forthcoming).
+Her current research project with Andrej Petrovic is a large-scale diachronic study of belief in Greek religion, the first volume of which has appeared as Inner Purity and Pollution in Greek Religion.
+Vol. I: Early Greek Religion (Oxford, 2016).
+The second volume looks into the concepts of inner purity and pollution in later Greek religion (up to Iamblichus).
+She is also working on a commentary on Callimachus’ Hymn to Artemis for the Cambridge Classical Texts and Commentaries series.